 top of page

-Corti lab is focused on cellular (stem cells) and molecular therapies (gene therapies, antisense oligonucleotides) for neurodegenerative diseases in particular motor neuron diseases (Amyotrophic Lateral Sclerosis, ALS, Spinal Muscular Atrophy, SMA, Spinal Muscular Atrophy with Respiratory Distress type 1, SMARD1), neuropathies (CMT2A) and neuromuscular diseases.
+Our research is focused on cellular (stem cells) and molecular therapies (gene therapies, antisense oligonucleotides) for neurodegenerative diseases, in particular motor neuron diseases (Amyotrophic Lateral Sclerosis, ALS, Spinal Muscular Atrophy, SMA, Spinal Muscular Atrophy with Respiratory Distress type 1, SMARD1), neuropathies (CMT2A) and neuromuscular diseases.

 We established patient-specific 2D and 3D models (iPSC-derived organoids patterned into brain/spinal cord) to study disease pathogenesis and develop novel therapeutic strategies for neurological diseases.